-Now you'll play the part of an Acme Wireless mobile technician on a customer call, and we'll test out the custom action in Salesforce1.
+Now you'll play the part of an Acme Wireless mobile technician on a customer call, and we'll test out the custom action in Salesforce 1.

 - 1. Open the Salesforce1 app on your mobile device. - 2.
-Tap $\equiv$ to access the navigation menu. - 3.
+Tap = to access the navigation menu. - 3.
 From the navigation menu, tap Accounts and navigate to an account. - 4.
-Tap • to access the publisher. - 5.
-Tap Create Quick Order.
+In the action bar, tap oto access the action menu. - 5.
+Tap the Create Quick Order action.